ezzabuzaid/Testing-Workshop/slides.md

 # Test Double

-Test Double is a generic term for any case where you have to replace a production object with fake one for testing purposes.
+Test Double is a generic term for any case where you have to replace a production object with a fake one for testing purposes.

 Types

 - Stub, Mock, Spy, Fake, and Dummy.

-<p v-click>Stub: help to emulate incoming interactions.
+<p v-click>Stub: helps to emulate incoming interactions.
 These interactions are calls the Unit Under Test makes to its dependencies to get input data.</p>
 <ul>
   <li v-click>Provide a predetermined response.</li>
   <li v-click>Take a predetermined action, like throwing an exception.</li>